 Fear: Reporting a workers’ compensation claim can lead to retaliation or termination.

 Fact: In general, reporting a workers’ compensation claim does not typically lead to retaliation or termination.
-The Workers Compensation and Injury Compensation Act of 1981 is in place to provide support for injured workers.
+The Workers Compensation law is in place to provide support for injured workers.
 However, it’s important to note that each employer is different and some may not adhere to these regulations.
 If you believe that your employer is retaliating against you for reporting a workers’ compensation claim, seeking legal advice can help ensure your rights are protected.

 No Win, No Fee Lawyers